-In March this year, Amazon suspension insurance was introduced to the market by InsuraTech.
-The new insurance covers lost sales and expenses while you are suspended, addressing head-on the serious damage that suspension can cause.
+Back in 2017, Amazon suspension insurance was introduced to the market by InsuraTech.
+This covers lost sales and expenses while you are suspended, addressing head-on the serious damage that suspension can cause.

 Surprisingly, many sellers have remained on the fence about suspension insurance.
 Some think it’s just too good to be true – they can’t believe that anyone would insure them against the random whims of one of the world’s largest companies.
 Others doubt that the insurance will really pay out as promised.

 So, we set out to demystify Amazon suspension insurance and explain the whole process, right from applying for a policy through to making a claim when you have been suspended.

 Thank you to Nicole Geiger Welden and Matt Lovell of W.E.L.L.
 Insurance for their help with this article.

 - Who can apply for InsuraTech suspension insurance?

 - How much does this suspension insurance cost?

 - What happens if I need to make a claim?

 - How much will I get if I’m suspended?